 At Bank of America, we’re guided by a common purpose to help make financial lives better, through the power of every connection.
 We’re delivering on this through responsible growth with a focus on our environmental, social and governance (ESG) leadership.
 ESG is embedded across our eight lines of business and reflects how we help fuel the global economy, build trust and credibility, and represent a company that people want to work for, invest in and do business with.
 It’s demonstrated in the inclusive and supportive workplace we create for our employees, the responsible products and services we offer our clients, and the impact we make around the world in helping local economies thrive.
 An important part of this work is forming strong partnerships with nonprofits and advocacy groups, such as community, consumer and environmental organizations, to bring together our collective networks and expertise to achieve greater impact.
-Learn more at about.bankofamerica.com, and connect with us on Twitter (@BofA_News).
+Connect with us on Twitter (@BofA_News).

-For more Bank of America news, including dividend announcements and other important information, visit the Bank of America newsroom and register for news email alerts.
+For more Bank of America news, including dividend announcements and other important information, register for news email alerts.

-Jessica Oppenheim, Bank of America,
+Jessica Oppenheim, Bank of America